 If you’ve read this far you’re now pretty aware that Extremadura has some intense history.
-There’s the Roman ruins in Merida and the Medieval town of Caceres for starters, but if you’re a history buff you’ll be wanting even more and you won’t be disappointed.
+There are the Roman ruins in Merida and the Medieval town of Caceres for starters, but if you’re a history buff you’ll be wanting even more and you won’t be disappointed.

 A good portion of the historic La Via de la Plata (The Silver Way) runs through Extremadura.
 Today this ancient Roman trade route is part of the Camino de Santiago and this portion will take you past stunning landscape as well as important historical sites.
 It’s like walking through an open-air museum.

 Another historic route to follow is that of Queen Isabella the Catholic, the first Queen of Spain.
 The route follows in the footsteps of the late Queen covering some of the keys moments in her life including the Guadalupe Monastery where her father and brother were buried.

 There are also a great many museums in Extremadura.
 Two that are not to be missed are the Museo de Caceres and the Museo Nacional de Arte Romano.